 Tirtosudarmo, R. (2013) Urbanization without Development: The Cases of Cirebon and Gresik on Java's North Coast.
 In: Bunnell, T., Parthasarathy & E. Thompson (Ed.)
 (2013) Cleavage, Connection and Conflict in Rural, Urban and Contemporary Asia, 99-115.
 Singapore: Springer.

 Rosly, D., N. Puzi, and M. Arshad (2012) Planning Strategies, Guidelines and Action Plan for Green Neighbourhoods in Malaysia.
 Paper presented at the EAROPH Congress: Green Cities for Human Betterment, Daegu, 10-17 Oktober.

 Benyamin, Y. (2012) Kajian Kelembagaan Penyelesaian Konflik Batas Laut Daerah.
 Thesis, Undergraduate Program of Geodetic Engineering.
-Bandung Institute of Technology.
+Institut Teknologi Bandung.

 Rusunawa di Tasik Dibangun Kemenpera untuk Santri.
 Kompas, 14 January 2014.

 Siregar, A. (2014) Indonesian Summit Diplomacy in 2013.
 The Jakarta Post, 10 Januari.
 Accessed from https://www.thejakartapost.com/news/2014/01/10/indonesian-summit-diplomacy-2013.html on 14 January 2014.